suarezgenaro/seda/docs/overview.rst

   - :meth:`~seda.utils.convolve_spectrum`: to convolve spectra to a desired resolution at a given wavelength.
   - :meth:`~seda.synthetic_photometry`: to calculate synthetic phothometry from spectra for any `SVO filter IDs <http://svo2.cab.inta-csic.es/theory/fps/>`_.
   - :meth:`~seda.utils.read_model_spectrum`: to read a synthetic spectrum from :ref:`models`.
-  - :meth:`~seda.generate_model_spectrum`: to generate a synthetic spectrum with any parameters (within the grid coverage) from the indicated atmospheric models using interpolation techniques.
+  - :meth:`~seda.utils.generate_model_spectrum`: to generate a synthetic spectrum with any parameters (within the grid coverage) from the indicated atmospheric models using interpolation techniques.
-  - :meth:`~seda.app_to_abs_flux`: to convert apparent fluxes into absolute fluxes considering a distance.
+  - :meth:`~seda.utils.app_to_abs_flux`: to convert apparent fluxes into absolute fluxes considering a distance.
-  - :meth:`~seda.separate_params`: to extract parameters from model spectra file names.
+  - :meth:`~seda.utils.separate_params`: to extract parameters from model spectra file names.
-  - :meth:`~seda.plot_model_coverage`: to visualize the coverage of free parameters in :ref:`models`.
+  - :meth:`~seda.plots.plot_model_coverage`: to visualize the coverage of free parameters in :ref:`models`.

 .. _models: